menpo/cyvlfeat/README.md

 This will build and install a local version of cyvlfeat for your development.
 You can also build and test this by using conda itself (from inside the cyvlfeat git repository):

     conda install conda-build
+    CONDACI_VERSION=VERSION_HERE conda build ./conda

+You need to fill in the version number, as this is normally supplied by the continuous integration systems (CI).
+Usually, you want to use a number that is tagged to the git repository.
+For example, in bash you could use the command:

+    CONDACI_VERSION=`git describe --tags` conda build ./conda

+For Windows, you will need to set the variable before building:

+    set CONDACI_VERSION=VERSION_HERE
     conda build ./conda

-Which simulate building the conda package, including running tests.
-To run the tests manually, ensure ``nose`` is installed, and run
+To run the tests manually, ensure ``nose`` is installed (``conda install nose``), and run

     nosetests -v .

 From inside the git repository.

 To add a new feature, please start a pull request.
 This will also kick off the automated building systems for both Linux and Windows.
 I will oversee any new additions, and providing they pass on both automated build systems, will merge the new functionality in.